-screen /dev/cu.wchusbserial14220 115200 + SCREEN screen /dev/cu.wchusbserial14230 115200 • SCREEN +
+screen /dev/cu.wchusbserial14220 115200 + SCREEN screen /dev/cu.wchusbserial14230 115200 • SCREEN

-and up to afOE annual
+and the store store second

 ending to rf95_server ending to rf95_server

 ending initialization

 ending to rf95_server

-ending to rf95_server ending to rf95_server

-ending to rf95_server

-ending to rf95_server

-enating to riss_server

 -.
 Performance Evaluation

 In the following, you will design and implement a set of scenarios that enable to evaluate the performance of the LoRa modulation.
 As you will deal with scientific assessment, you are required to use scientific tools to show the results.
 You have the choice between gnuplot, matplotlib with Python, and MATLAB.
 Take some time to become familiar with one of these software as you will be required to use them in different occasions of your academic programme.